fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-1. To replace the default `Extensions` class with an extension class for the `BankCustomer` class, update your class file to match the following code:
+1. To create a class that contains the extension methods for the `BankCustomer` class, replace the contents of the Extensions.cs file with the following code:

     ```csharp